 Mycorrhizae are beneficial fungi that colonize plant roots.
 They aid plants in scavenging for soil nutrients, by extending the root system via thread-like structures called hyphae.
 In return, plants provide sugars produced during photosynthesis to the mycorrhizae.

 The impact of fallow syndrome on crop yields is unclear.
-The goal of this on-farm trial is to investigate the yield impacts of fallow syndrome and the efficacy of potential remediation options in Ohio, such as phosphorus applications or soil additives.
+The goal of this on-farm trial is to investigate the yield impacts of the fallow syndrome and the efficacy of potential remediation options in Ohio, such as phosphorus applications or soil additives.
 Information from this trial will be used to improve management recommendations for growers throughout the state.